 Contribution Margin = (Net) Sales Revenue − Variable Costs

-Contribution Margin Ratio = ((Net) Sales Revenue − Variable Costs)/ Sales Revenue
+The contribution margin ratio is interpreted as the percent of: ((Net) Sales Revenue − Variable Costs)/ Sales Revenue

 Contribution Margin = Fixed Costs + Net Income